-Smoky Mountains: Hiking, Waterfalls & Mountain Views
+Smoky Mountains Weekend Getaway: Scenic Drives, Waterfalls & Mountain Views

 Planning a trip to the Smokies?
 We share our favorite trails, a unique stay at The Wayback in Pigeon Forge, and tips for making the most of your time — from quiet waterfalls to iconic overlooks.

-Where We Stayed: The Wayback
+Where We Stayed

 Spacious suite at The Wayback in Pigeon Forge with living area and mountain-lodge style.